 - When reviewing an evaluation, ask yourself: Does this sound like my child?
 How does this compare with other evaluations?
 What is getting in the way of my child being able to learn?
 How does this impact my child’s ability to be successful in school?

-- To ensure your understanding, get a copy of the evaluation and recommendations and discuss them with evaluators prior to the IEP meeting.
-It is helpful for the evaluator to attend the IEP meeting to discuss her report with the team.
+- To ensure your understanding, get a copy of the evaluation and recommendations and discuss them with the evaluator prior to the IEP meeting.
+It is helpful for the evaluator to attend the IEP meeting to discuss their report with the team.

 - An Independent Educational Evaluation (IEE) is an evaluation conducted by a qualified examiner who is not employed by the school district.
 Parents may obtain an IEE at their own expense at any time, but they have the right to request an IEE, at the district’s expense, if they disagree with a district’s evaluation or recommendations.
 If the district pays for the evaluation, it is the property of the district and becomes part of your child’s educational records.
 If you pay for the evaluation, it is your property and the results need not be shared with the school-based team.